maheshsabnis/mbaspnetcore/mbaspnetcore6/Microservices.md

     - Developed by Google and now available as a part of
         - Cloud Native Computing Foundation (CNCF)
 - Physical Core Concepts
+    - Namespace
+        - Logical gouping for the Deploymeny in the cluster
     - Cluster
          - A COllection of Multiple Nodes present for deployment of Microservices based Apps
             - Managed by K8s with Networking